The same, very important debts that your Chapter 13 plan pays are often tax deductible.

 Business expenses If you operate a business in Chapter 13 or operated one before you filed, you may be paying business leases, sales taxes, or vendor debt through the plan.

-Get the info
+Get the info you need

 In my experience, you have to dig out the information on deductible payments; I have not seen lenders sending 1098’s reporting mortgage interest paid to debtors when the checks come from the trustee.